syntasso/kratix-marketplace/pipeline-marketplace-images/sealedsecrets/README.md

   for details.
 - On the Platform Cluster, there's a `sealed-secrets` ConfigMap on the `default` namespace with a key `certificate` containing the public part of the certificate.
-- The ServiceAccount for the Promise that will include this image has access to the `sealed-secrets` ConfigMap.

 The commands below are similar to what you'll need to run: